 - These forecasts are for the better, more exposed breaks in a region during the morning hours.
 BUT be sure to read what we write inside the boxes to get the details such as how things will change through the day.

 - Our team of human meteorologists create the “colored boxes” through Day 7.
-After that, the LOLA model takes over with the grey boxes.
+After that, the LOTUS model takes over with the grey boxes.

 - The color of the boxes represents how good, bad, or ugly we think the surf will be in the morning hours based on local winds, tides, other factors and years of experience.
 Read more about our ratings of surf heights and quality.